 In Kentucky, drunk drivers can be held liable if they cause accidents that kill or injure other people.
-If you have been hurt or suffered the loss of a family member because of a drunk driver in Kentucky, you may wish to speak with an experienced personal injury lawyer to learn about the possibility of taking legal action.
+It is disturbing to consider designated drivers impaired by alcohol and the risk of serious injury accidents which may result.
+If you have been hurt or suffered the loss of a family member because of a drunk driver in Kentucky, we invite you to review the recommendations of our clients and the legal industry and contact HLH or call (866) 583-9701 for a free consultation today.
 Depending on your specific circumstances, you may obtain monetary compensation for your lost wages, medical bills, funeral costs or other losses that your family has sustained as a result of the crash.

 Telephone: (502) 583-9701